BurgerTime: Re-releases

-The arcade version of BurgerTime has been included in various collections, including Arcade's Greatest Hits: Midway Collection 2 for the PlayStation and Data East Arcade Classics for the Wii.
+The arcade version of BurgerTime has been included in various collections, including Arcade's Greatest Hits: The Midway Collection 2 for the PlayStation and Data East Arcade Classics for the Wii.
 In late 2019/early 2020, it was released with fellow Data East titles Karate Champ, Caveman Ninja and Bad Dudes in an arcade cabinet for home use by manufacturer Arcade1Up.
 Although the cabinet comes with four games in one, its artwork features only the graphics of Burgertime.

 The NES and FDS versions were available on the Wii Virtual Console.
 Its Game Boy counterpart BurgerTime Deluxe was released for the 3DS Virtual Console in 2011.
 The NES version is also included in the 2017 compilation Data East All-Star Collection for the Nintendo Entertainment System.

 The 1982 arcade version was released through the Arcade Archives series for PlayStation 4 and Nintendo Switch on July 30, 2020.

-An updated version of the game has been announced for release exclusively for the Intellivision Amico.

 Clones

-Clones for home systems include: Mr. Wimpy, Burger Chase, Burger Time (Interceptor Micros), BurgerSpace, Chip Factory, Burger Boy!, Basic Burger, Barmy Burgers, Burger Builder, and Lunchtime.
-A modern open source variant exists called BurgerSpace.
+Clones for home systems include Mr. Wimpy, Bear Bovver, Burger Chase, BurgerSpace, Chip Factory, Burger Boy!, Basic Burger, Barmy Burgers, Burger Builder, and Lunchtime.
+BurgerSpace is a 2007 open source clone.